Reviewed by Lisa Blohm, PhD, MSN, RN

 But don’t let its small size fool you.
 The thyroid plays a mighty role inside your body!
 In fact, your metabolism relies directly on the function of your thyroid.
 How does that work?

-The thyroid produces the thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
+The thyroid produces three major hormones, triiodothyronine (T3) and thyroxine (T4) and calcitonin.
 These hormones travel through the bloodstream to all parts of the body, regulating the rate at which your body works.
-This process is known as metabolism, and it affects everything from your heartbeat to digestion, body temperature, mood — and especially your body’s energy levels.
+This process is known as metabolism, and it affects everything from your heartbeat to digestion, body temperature, calcium levels, mood, and more.
+And especially your body’s energy levels!